viamrobotics/docs/docs/tutorials/projects/verification-system.md

 # SMEs: Bijan Haney
 ---

-In the [registry](https://app.viam.com/module/viam-labs/verification-system), Viam Labs provides a model of [vision service classifier](/ml/vision/classification/) called `verification-system`.
+In the [registry](https://app.viam.com/module/viam-labs/verification-system), Viam Labs provides a [vision service classifier](/ml/vision/classification/) model called `verification-system`.
 Follow this tutorial to learn how to configure this module and set up your own security system to detect, verify, and alarm based on specified detections from nested [vision service detectors](/ml/vision/detection/).

 You can use whatever combination of detectors and camera you would like with this module, but follow along with our recommendations to layer an [`mlmodel` person detector](#configure-an-mlmodel-person-detector) and [facial detector](#configure-a-facial-detector) together, creating a security system with facial recognition.